Translated by Hilary Keyes

 Written by MATCHA

-* Umami: one of the five basic tastes (sweet, sour, bitter, and salty), that generally refers to a 'nice savory taste'; this is the main way of describing a standard dashi's taste.
+*Umami: one of the five basic tastes (sweet, sour, bitter, and salty), that generally refers to a "nice savory taste;" this is the main way of describing a standard dashi's taste.

-Main Ingredients: Kombu and Katsuobushi
+Main Ingredients: Konbu and Katsuobushi

-Katsuobushi dashi is made from dried and sliced bonito; this bonito is prepared by first heat-drying and preserving bonito until it has hardened into a solid, almost wood-like form, then slicing it paper thin with a special cutting tool.
+Katsuobushi dashi is made from dried and sliced bonito; this bonito is prepared by first heat-drying and preserving bonito until it has hardened into a solid, almost wood-like form, then slicing it paper-thin with a special cutting tool.
 These paper-thin shreds of dried bonito are then boiled in water, and then strained out from the resulting stock; the main taste or ingredient in this dish is inosinic acid, which is a natural flavor enhancer.

-There are other types of dashi as well: niboshi, which is made from simmered small sardines and other fish, and hoshi-shiitake, which comes from dried shiitake mushrooms and others - there are many kinds of dashi that are unique to Japanese cooking.
+There are other types of dashi as well: niboshi, which is made from simmered small sardines and other fish, and hoshi-shiitake, which comes from dried shiitake mushrooms and others.
+There are many kinds of dashi that are unique to Japanese cooking.

-Adding Flavoring to Dashi to Make Tsuyu
+Tsuyu - Adding Flavoring to Dashi to Make a Dipping Sauce

 The majority of Japanese noodle dishes, such as udon, soba, and somen, are made using mentsuyu (noodle tsuyu), while hot pot dishes require nabe tsuyu (pot tsuyu).
 If only dashi were used in these dishes, the savory taste of the foods would be lost.
 When dashi is mixed with other ingredients to create tsuyu, the color becomes darker and the flavor deepens.